-Ms. Borsi has performed at the Salzburg Festival, Zurich Opernhaus, Berlin Philharmonie, Deutsche Oper Berlin, Gran Teatre del Liceu of Barcelona, New National Theatre Tokyo, Arena di Verona, Royal Danish Opera, Cincinnati Opera, Les Chorégies d’Orange, Novaya Opera, and with the London Philharmonic Orchestra, Vienna Philharmonic, Israel Philharmonic Orchestra, London Symphony Orchestra, Scottish Chamber Orchestra, the Hallé Orchestra, Rotterdam Philharmonic, Tokyo Philharmonic, Münchner Philharmoniker and the Seoul Philharmonic.
+Ms. Borsi has performed at the Salzburg Festival, Zurich Opernhaus, Deutsche Oper Berlin, Gran Teatre del Liceu of Barcelona, New National Theatre of Tokyo, Arena di Verona, Royal Danish Opera, Les Chorégies d’Orange, Pittsburgh Opera, Novaya Opera of Moscow, and with the London Symphony Orchestra, Vienna Philharmonic, Israel Philharmonic Orchestra, Münchner Philharmoniker, Rotterdam Philharmonic, London Philharmonic Orchestra, Deutsches Symphonie-Orchester Berlin, Tokyo Philharmonic, Seoul Philharmonic and the Scottish Chamber Orchestra.